This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Other specialists

-Components of the Life Care Plan Diagnosis
+What Is Included in the Life Care Plan Diagnosis for Cerebral Palsy?

-The diagnostic documentation that makes up part of the life care plan for a child with cerebral palsy includes several vital components.
 The first is all the documentation that shows the child has cerebral palsy.
 Any medical records involved in making this diagnosis and documentation from all the specialists involved are essential for the life care plan.

 The cause of the cerebral palsy must also be documented.
 This is most important for the legal aspects of the case.
-While the doctors and specialists are making the diagnosis, they should even be determining the cause.
-The documentation should show brain damage, through radiological evidence typically, what caused that brain damage, and when it occurred.
+While the doctors and specialists make the diagnosis, they should also try to determine the cause.

 The American Academy of Pediatrics issued a report in 2013 that urged doctors to make more speedy diagnoses of conditions like cerebral palsy.
-To discourage delayed diagnoses, the Academy also published a 12-step process for making a diagnosis.[2]
+To discourage delayed diagnoses, the Academy also published a 12-step process for making a diagnosis.
+The organization reviewed and reaffirmed the diagnostic process in 2022.[2]

 While it is still not definitive or quick, the guidelines help physicians and medical teams make this crucial diagnosis earlier so that children get the treatment they need.
 Parents can litigate on behalf of their children.

 The diagnosis is a crucial part of a cerebral palsy life care plan, and it is much more involved than parents may realize.
-It must include components that help medical caregivers develop the best treatments and interventions and all the records and evidence needed by the legal team to make a case for medical malpractice and the need for compensation.
+It must include components that help medical caregivers develop the best treatments and interventions and all the records and evidence the legal team needs to make a case for medical malpractice and the need for compensation.

 Get Matched with a Leading Birth Injury Attorney in Your Area